chainguard-dev/edu/content/chainguard/chainguard-images/shared-responsibility-model/index.md

 * Apps Layer: Management of CVEs in the top-level application code.
 * Lang Libs Layer: Handling vulnerabilities in language-specific libraries built into the image (e.g., `go mod`, `pom`).

-Should a CVE be detected in any of these images we would likely bump a dependency to avoid in the next build.
-The outcome is two-fold: either bumping the dependency is successful or it breaks break the image.
+If a CVE is detected in one of these layers and is fixable by updating a dependency, we will attempt to do so.
+There are two possible outcomes for this: either updating the dependency is successful or it breaks break the image.

-* **Bumping a dependency is successful**: In this case, the upgrade does not cause the application to break,\ and the CVE is considered independently fixable.
+* **Updating a dependency is successful**: In this case, the upgrade does not cause the application to break, and the CVE is considered independently fixable.
 This falls under the "Release or Rebuild" condition for a qualifying patch in our SLAs, where the remediation involves rebuilding the image with updated compilers or libraries.
 The CVE clock starts, and Chainguard aims to resolve the vulnerability within the SLA's time frame.
-* **Bumping a dependency is breaking**: If the upgrade causes the application to break, the CVE is not considered independently fixable.
+* **Updating a dependency is breaking**: If the upgrade causes the application to break, the CVE is not considered independently fixable.
 Chainguard will file a "pending-upstream-fix" advisory, indicating that the vulnerability cannot be fixed without a fix from the upstream project.
 Chainguard cannot always service vulnerabilities from the "Lang Lib" (language libraries) layer, unfortunately.
 The CVE clock does not start in this case, as the vulnerability is not considered fixable under the SLA.

 > **Note**: To learn more about Chainguard's Security Advisories, please refer to our [overview on the subject](/chainguard/chainguard-images/working-with-images/security-advisories/).
 We also encourage you to check out the [Security Advisories page](https://images.chainguard.dev/security) directly.